keboola/developers-docs/integrate/storage/api/configurations.md

 is returned.
 To obtain a list of all recorded versions, use the [list versions call](http://docs.keboola.apiary.io/#reference/component-configurations/list-configs-versions/versions-list).

-For example to return a list of versions of configuration `sample-database-82` for component `keboola.ex-db-mysql`, you would use:
+For example, to return a list of versions of the `sample-database-82` configuration for the `keboola.ex-db-mysql` component, you would use

 {% highlight bash %}
 curl --header "X-StorageAPI-Token: storage-token" https://connection.keboola.com/v2/storage/components/keboola.ex-db-mysql/configs/sample-database-82/versions
 {% endhighlight %}

-Which would give you an output like this:
+which would give you the following output:

 {% highlight json %}
 [